 EDITOR’S NOTE: This is the second of a two-part column on Oracle User Productivity Kit (UPK), which will focus on the use of the library and online editor.
-The first part covers defining standards
+The first part covers defining standards and securing content.

 Using the library